10 Popular API Examples: A Full List

 5. GitHub API

-For example, a developer could use the GitHub API to automatically create a new repository and add collaborators whenever a new project is created in their project management tool.
-This saves time and reduces the risk of errors that can occur when manually performing these tasks.
+For example, a developer can use the API to automatically create a repository and add collaborators when starting a new project in a management tool.

 6. PayPal API